Branko Buljevic

-Branko Buljević (born 6 September 1947) is a former soccer player.
+Branko Buljevic (born 6 September 1947) is a former soccer player.
 Born in Croatia, he was a member of Australia's 1974 World Cup squad in West Germany and represented Australia 30 times in total between 1972 and 1975.

 Playing career

-Buljević began his club career with OFK Belgrade in the Yugoslav First League.
-He emigrated to Australia, where Buljević spent nine seasons playing for Footscray JUST, then moving on to play for Heidelberg United and South Melbourne FC respectively.
+Buljevic began his club career with OFK Belgrade in the Yugoslav First League.
+He emigrated to Australia, where Buljevic spent nine seasons playing for Footscray JUST, then moving on to play for Heidelberg United and South Melbourne FC respectively.
 He returned to Footscray JUST for one more season before retiring in 1985.

 After being naturalised, Buljevic made his debut for Australia in 1972.
 He made 30 appearances for the Socceroos, 22 of them in full internationals.